Damien Abad: Member of the European Parliament, 2009–2012

 In the 2009 European elections, Abad was elected Member of the European Parliament on the Union for a Popular Movement (UMP) list in the South-East France constituency, with the UMP having formed an alliance with New Centre for the elections.
 At the age of 29, Abad became the youngest French MEP, the youngest French parliamentarian in office and one of the youngest elected members of the European Parliament.
 During his time in parliament, he frequently spoke about economic issues, especially in terms of industrial policy, social services and consumer protection.
 He also founded the youth intergroup and served on the Committee on Budgets (2009–2012) and on the Committee on International Trade (2012).
-In addition to his committee assignments, he was part of the parliament's delegation for relations with the Palestinian Legislative Council.
+In addition to his committee assignments, he was part of the parliament's Delegation for relations with the Palestinian Legislative Council.
 Abad's MEP office was located in Bourg-en-Bresse.

-On 2 April 2015, Abad was elected as the President of the Departmental council of Ain.
+On 2 April 2015, Abad was elected as the President of the departmental council of Ain.
 Due to the limitation of the plurality of the mandates, he resigned from his position on 10 July 2017.

-Member of the National Assembly, 2012–present
+Member of the National Assembly, 2012–2024

 In the 2012 French legislative elections, Abad ran to represent Ain's 5th constituency as a member of the Union for a Popular Movement.
 He was elected with 28.79% of the vote in the first round and 56% in the second round against Socialist candidate Josiane Exposito.
 During that year's election of the President of the National Assembly, Abad was chosen as secretary of the session as one of the six youngest members.

 Abad was reelected to the National Assembly in the 2017 French legislative elections.
 He subsequently stood as a candidate for the presidency of The Republicans group in the Assembly against Christian Jacob, who won with 62 votes against Abad's 32.
 Abad was then appointed as the group's first vice-president, serving from 2017 to 2019.

-Abad currently serves on the National Defence and Armed Forces Committee, the European Affairs Committee and the Working Group on the Legislative Procedure, Parliamentary Organization and the Rights of the Opposition.
+Abad serves on the National Defence and Armed Forces Committee, the European Affairs Committee and the Working Group on the Legislative Procedure, Parliamentary Organization and the Rights of the Opposition.
 He is also vice-president of the France-China Friendship Group.

 In addition to his work in parliament, Abad has served as member of the French delegation to the Parliamentary Assembly of the Council of Europe from 2014 until 2017 and since 2017.
 In this capacity, he is a member of the Committee on Social Affairs, Health and Sustainable Development.

 In The Republicans' 2016 presidential primaries, Abad endorsed Bruno Le Maire as the party's candidate for President of France.
 In the party's 2017 leadership election, he endorsed Laurent Wauquiez.